hegoimanzano/ReaxFF_cement/README.md

 # ReaxFF_cement
-ReaxFF potentials for cement based material

 ReaxFF is a reactive force field created originally for hydrocarbons by Adri C.T van Duin and his coworkers in the Materials and Process Simulation Center group from Caltech University, and extended afterwards to inorganic systems.
 ReaxFF uses a bond-order formalism for bonding and angular interactions, together with a polarisable charge equilibration method (Qeq) to describe both reactive and non-reactive interactions between atoms.

-The provided files are the parameterization of potentials for Si-Ca-O-H systems by H.Manzano and coworkers, already presented in a suitable form to use with two open-source well mantained codes that have a ReaxFF implementation
+ReaxFF potentials for cement based material were parameterized by H.Manzano and coworkers at MIT in 2012.
+The Ca/Si/O/H has been tested in crystalline calcium silicates, calcium silicate hydrates, crystal/water interfaces, and amorphous C-S-H. The provided files are the parameterization of potentials for Si-Ca-O-H already presented in a suitable form to use with two open-source well mantained codes that have a ReaxFF implementation

 a) ffiel-CaSiOH-lammps.reax: force field formatted for the LAMMPS simulation code. http://lammps.sandia.gov/